dotnet/docs-maui/docs/fundamentals/windows.md

 ::: moniker range=">=net-maui-9.0"

-A specific window can be brought to the front with the `Application.Current.ActivateWindow` method:
+A specific window can be brought to the front on Mac Catalyst and Windows with the `Application.Current.ActivateWindow` method:

 ```csharp
 Application.Current!.ActivateWindow(secondWindow);